Audio Described Tour of The Postal Museum

 - Visitors are welcome to book a space for 1 accompanying companion (included in the admission fee).

 About the Tour

-- The tour will begin at 2.45pm and will last approximately one hour.
-This will be followed by tea and coffee in the learning space on level 1 (accessed by stairs or lift), before heading to Mail Rail, which is about 80 metres down the road from the main museum.
+- The tour will begin at 10.15 and will last approximately one hour.
+This will be followed by refreshments in the Learning Space on level 1 (accessed by stairs or lift), before heading to Mail Rail, which is about 80 metres down the road from the main museum.